Bethells Beach (Te Henga) and Lake Wainamu Guide

 Surrounding Auckland are some pretty amazing hidden gems, that, in only a short drive, have you feeling lost in nature.
 Bethells Beach (also known as Te Henga) is one of those special places.
 Only a 45-minute drive from the city this beautiful beach is a must visit for anyone who loves nature.

 Bethells Beach is an under-visited location, meaning that you can often enjoy this magical place without the large crowds that swarm other attractions around New Zealand.
-This, along with the stunning landscapes that surround the beach, make it one of the most beautiful places I have visited near Auckland.
+This, along with the stunning landscapes that surround the beach, makes it one of the most beautiful places I have visited near Auckland – and one of the best beaches!

 Also located near Bethells Beach is Lake Wainumu (commonly called Bethells Lake), Bethells Cave, and O’Neils Bay.
 With all these stunning sites to see you certainly won’t get bored on your trip out there.
 In fact, in one day at Bethells Beach, you can see all these amazing places – in this guide to Bethells Beach, I’m going to show you how.